stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 This SIP posits that the ongoing network congestion warrants a more expedient route to change the cost-limits, one that does not rely on an on-chain voting contract.
+Equally of note, we consider this SIP as a method of last resort but that considering the circumstances an exception is justified.
+All future network upgrades should use the voting contract (if appropriate); all hard-forks must follow the processes described in SIP-000 and SIP-011.

 # Specification

 ## Assumptions

-This SIP is a method of last resort, considering the circumstances an exception is justified.
-All future network upgrades should use the voting contract (if appropriate); all hard-forks must follow the process described in SIP-000.

 ## Proposal

 The Stacks Foundation or the governance group should choose a Bitcoin block height for the network upgrade.
-The block number should be at least 3 calendar weeks out from when this SIP transitions into “Accepted” state, so as to provide sufficient heads up to node operators.
+The block number should be at least two calendar weeks from when this SIP transitions into “Accepted” state, so as to provide sufficient time for node operators to upgrade.

 Miners, developers, Stackers and community members can demonstrate their support for this network upgrade in one of the following two ways:

-* _Send a contract-call transaction to indicate support for the upgrade_: The contract would aggregate the STX balance on the tx-sender account.
+* _Send a contract-call transaction to indicate support for the upgrade_: The contract would aggregate the STX balance on the `tx-sender` account.
 It could additionally call into the PoX contract to separately aggregate the total Stacked STX amount.
 See the Appendix for an initial draft of such a contract.
 * _Send a BTC transaction to indicate support_: Many large STX holders are on multi-sig BTC wallets unable to issue contract-calls.
-Such wallets could instead send a pure BTC transaction to indicate their support for the vote; it would be a no-op for the Stacks chain, but can be verified off-chain see [Bitcoin support indication](#bitcoin-support-indication) for details.
+Such wallets could instead send a pure BTC transaction to indicate their support for the vote.
+It would be a no-op for the Stacks chain, but can be verified off-chain -- see [Bitcoin support indication](#bitcoin-support-indication) for details.

-The SIP will be considered Recommended if wallets indicating support for the upgrade (through either mechanism) add up to > 10% of circulating supply of STX (approx 120M).
+The SIP will be considered Recommended if wallets indicating support for the upgrade (through either mechanism) add up to greater than 120M STX (approx 10% of circulating supply of STX as of this writing).

 In terms of how these cost-limits would actually be applied, this SIP proposes the following:
-* Add new functionality to stacks-blockchain that uses the current cost-limits by default and uses new cost-limits if the burn block height exceeds a configurable parameter (could be a compile time configuration to avoid runtime issues)
+* Add new functionality to Stacks blockchain that uses the current cost-limits by default and uses new cost-limits if the burn block height exceeds a configurable parameter (could be a compile time configuration to avoid runtime issues)
-* Once a BTC block number has been determined, ship a new stacks-blockchain release at least one week before to give miners and node operators time to upgrade before the upgrade block height is reached
+* Once a Bitcoin block number has been determined, ship a new stacks-blockchain release at least one week before to give miners and node operators time to upgrade before the upgrade block height is reached
-* In the subsequent release, remove all usage of the old cost-limits and just use the new cost-limits by default

 ### Default Cost Functions